 A Waterfall-driven software development process includes the following stages:

 First comes the definition of the project’s design and functions, its challenges and purpose.
-At this stage all specifications are marked and documented.
+At this stage, the team documents all the specifications while the UI/UX design services experts work on deciding the core design components.

 When all features have been discussed and determined, the project’s architecture and UI/UX patterns go into production.